kingmalza/aidadoc/docs/support.rst

 Email support
 ---------------------------------

-It is also possible to contact aida technical assistance through the email address '**4u@cathedral.ai** mailto:4ucathedral.ai' _.
+It is also possible to contact aida technical assistance through the email address **4u@cathedral.ai**.
 Your report will be handled by our dedicated staff who will contact you as soon as possible.

 Using the personal realtime aida assistant
 ---------------------------------

+Aida's personal virtual assistance is the most complete and immediate assistance / consultancy tool.
+Within each aida environment there is a link located at the bottom right through which you can interact in real-time h24 with a dedicated consultant specialized in the aida's use and management for:

+  -Request information regarding the use of aida -Request check and management in the process of creating / managing templates -Report any malfunctions
+  -Request commercial assistance